-2015 brings the seventh successful year in partnership with TNS South Africa for the Sunday Times Retail Awards.
-This year the Retail Awards was once again a standalone Retail study due to extended questionnaire length to accommodate more in depth attribute analysis in all the retail categories.
+2018 brings the eleventh successful year in partnership with Kantar TNS South Africa for the Sunday Times Retail Awards.
+Once again this year the Retail Awards is a standalone Retail study due to extended questionnaire length to accommodate more in depth attribute analysis in all the retail categories.